isomerpages/moe-hci/_about-us/Careers/Teaching Positions.md

 <center><b><i>We nurture leaders in Research, Industry and Government to serve the nation</i></b></center>

-At Hwa Chong, we empower our high ability students to achieve their potential and live their aspirations, while embracing the values of hard work, integrity, resilience, passion and compassion.
-As a Hwa Chong teacher, you will nurture forward-looking young men and women, grounded in sound values, who will make Singapore proud.
+At Hwa Chong Institution, we are committed to shaping the leaders of tomorrow.
+We empower our students to realise their fullest potential and pursue their aspirations with purpose and confidence.
+Guided by the values of integrity, resilience, passion, and compassion, our educators play a vital role in nurturing forward-looking young men and women—future shapers who will make a meaningful impact on Singapore and beyond.

-**Teaching Positions**

-**High&nbsp;School&nbsp;Section**

-1. History &amp; Social Studies Teacher
-2. Mathematics&nbsp;Teacher
+If you are passionate about inspiring young minds and thrive in a vibrant, forward-thinking environment, we invite you to join our dedicated team at Hwa Chong.
+As part of a dynamic professional community that values innovation, collaboration, and continuous growth, you will have the opportunity to nurture future-ready individuals, contribute to a rich educational tradition, and grow both personally and professionally while advancing educational excellence.
+# Teaching Opportunities

+**High School Section**

+* English/ English Literature Teacher
+* Mathematics Teacher
+* Chemistry Teacher
+* Subject Head/Chemistry

 **College Section**

-1. General Paper&nbsp;Teacher
-2. Senior Teacher /&nbsp;Mathematics
-3. Mathematics&nbsp;Teacher
+* General Paper Teacher
-4. Economics Teacher
+* Economics Teacher
-5. Art Elective Programme (AEP) Teacher
-6. Subject Head / Mother-Tongue Languages (MTL)
-7. China Studies (In Chinese) Teacher (BSP)
-8. Chinese Teacher (Language Elective Programme)
+* Physics Teacher
+* Mathematics Teacher

+Interested applicants are invited to submit a detailed resume, relevant supporting documents and email to our Recruitment Officer at recruit@hci.edu.sg
+We regret that only shortlisted candidates will be notified for interview.